-“gour·mand 1: one who is excessively fond of eating and drinking ”
+“gour·mand 1: one who is excessively fond of eating”

 2: one who is heartily interested in good food and drink

 With the languid days of summer dwindling down to hours, I am set on savoring every last morsel of solitude.
 For me, this means a few more healthy doses of sun and sleep, losing myself in embarrassingly too many abandoned novels, and long afternoons spent flipping through cookbooks and creating in the kitchen.
 Did you know that creating, in whatever capacity, is the highest form of self-expression and intelligence?
 (Bloom’s taxonomy) We can only learn and retain so much information, repeat so many ideas.
 At some point, we have to make something that is truly ours (even if it is influenced by lots of somethings that aren’t “ours”).
 If you really think about it, one of the purest forms of satisfaction stems from creation.
 Think about the satisfaction the Creator of our universe felt upon completion!
 “God saw all that he made and it was very good.”
 Genesis 1:31Read More

 Guess what, foodie friends?
 It’s Gouramanda’s 2 year blogiversiary!
 (Ok, actually it was yesterday, but who’s counting??)
 I was thinking of celebrating with an over-the-top, homemade, triple layer yellow cake with chocolate buttercream frosting and colorful sprinkles, but you know, I just felt like making muffins instead.
 And I’m so glad I wasn’t in the overacheiving mood today, because these muffins in particular are freakin’ delicious, unbelievably easy to make, AND they’re vegan/super healthy.
 What what.
 Yeah, I’m not sure I’d be able to veganize the aforementioned cake (though I bet it’s